TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Supports **zooming and panning** for detailed inspection of specific time windows.
 - Optional **real-time refresh** to update ongoing operations.

-**Why it matters:**
-This visualization makes it easy for operators and engineers to identify when and for how long the machine was running, idle, or down.
-It provides immediate situational awareness, helps correlate events with production schedules, and supports decision-making for efficiency improvements.

 ---

 #### **2. `DowntimePareto`**